predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

 2. **Make your modifications**.

-3. **run unit tests, check that the code style and documentation are still correct:**
+3. **Run unit tests, check that the code style and documentation are still correct:**

 .. code:: bash